 A: A container is a process or a group of processes.
-To access the contents in a container, the process must expose a port.
+You can access contents in a container only when the process exposes a port.
 The container abstracts a container port and maps the container port to the host port.
-The container can be accessed by accessing the host port mapped by the container.
+You can access the container through the host port that is mapped to the container port.

 Q: For high availability purpose, only one access endpoint is provided for multiple containers with the same functions.
 How is this implemented in Container Service?

 A: As shown in the following figure, a routing service is provided, which can be configured byBy default, the routing service deploys a routing container on each node in the cluster (the routing container is displayed in the container list after the cluster is created and belongs to the acsrouting application).
 A Server Load Balancer instance is created by default after a cluster is created.
 All access requests go through the frontend port 80 of the cluster Server Load Balancer > the node 9080 port > the port 80 of the routing container.
 The underlying implementation of the routing container is an HAProxy Server Load Balancer software, which is similar to Nginx, and provides the Server Load Balancer function.
 The routing container forwards the access requests to different container backends based on the domain names specified by the “HOST” header in HTTP (containers in the same cluster are interworking).
 During routing configuration, pay attention to the differences and relations among the Server Load Balancer ports, the node virtual machine (VM) ports, and the container ports.

 Q: How to add a domain name to a service exposed to the public network and enable the service to support HTTP?

 Q: How to change the protocol from HTTP to HTTPS?

 Q: How to redirect an HTTP request to an HTTPS request?